 You bet it is.
 Because of the amount of importing from unknown manufacturers we have seen a lot of “new name branding” over the last several years.
 Rest assured, if you ask the right questions you will learn who is really behind the name.
 Most of the new brands you see are an attempt to cover up the manufacturers name and be private labeled with a more acceptable American name.
 Buyer Beware!
 Remember it is most important WHO is making it if you want the best performance after the sale.

 Where do I get replacement parts for my lifts?

-We carry the most common parts and wear items right here at Derek Weaver Company.
+We carry the most common parts for 2 Post Lifts, parts for 4 Post lifts, and wear items right here at Derek Weaver Company.
 If we do not have the item requested in stock we are backed up by Dover’s main inventory system in Madison, Indiana.
 Their computerized REMSTAR parts system rivals that of many Car companies with 7 towers at a cost of over 7 million dollars.
 That’s impressive and it ships parts at a 99.59% accuracy rate.
 No other lift company in the world demonstrates this commitment.